TechArcanist/SmartCam-Lock-Security-System/README.md

 2. Set up the ESP32-CAM and install the required libraries for the camera, Telegram, and relay control.

-3. Connect the components as per the [circuit diagram](#circuit-diagram).

-4. Upload the code using the Arduino IDE or PlatformIO and configure the Telegram Bot Token and Chat ID.
+3. Upload the code using the Arduino IDE or PlatformIO and configure the Telegram Bot Token and Chat ID.

 ## Usage